 “These are just some of many, many achievements.
 And there will always be challenges,” of which Abrahamse mentions the economic climate, pressure on our natural resources and the history discussed earlier.
 “But the fact that we’ve worked together with many and that we’ve had such great leaders, points to exciting times ahead.”
 She too, paid tribute to our former president saying, “He has the spirit of understanding where we come from.
 He had leadership and vision for the future… may his legacy live on.”

-The work done at Kirstenbosch has also been recognised by the South African Post Office, who has commemorated this auspicious occasion with a collection of stamps which can be viewed here and purchased at your local post office.
+The work done at Kirstenbosch has also been recognised by the South African Post Office, who has commemorated this auspicious occasion with a collection of stamps which can be purchased at your local post office.

 Abrahamse concluded that the first director of Kirstenbosch, Harold Pearson, would have been proud of the success the generation of curators and workers after him had achieved.
 They look forward to an extensive future working together.